$ 650 (Pps)

 The rooms are very far apart and there is a strict no walking policy because of the presence of elephants all around.
 You radio in for a ride to the main building.

-African Bushcamps 6 & 9 nights Long Stay offer
+African Bushcamps 6, 9 & 12 night Long Stay offers

 Special 6 night and 9 night package offers